-Figure 6.
+Figure 7.
 Comparison of spatial correlation and temporal autocorrelation of streamwise component of the velocity from LES with field data.
 Each lightly shaded curve represents one 15-min interval; the dark-shaded curve is the average of the light curves. (a) Temporal autocorrelation of single-mast observation data obtained at 80 m; (b) Temporal autocorrelation of 9 virtual meteorological masts from LES; (c) Spatial correlation results from LES transformed to time-domain; (d) Comparison of the mean curves of each panel.

-content of the LES is slightly higher than the content of the observation dataset data set for the last hour of the period at the low-frequency range, possibly a result of a delay of the LES turbulence to react to the slight ramp-down event that started at 04Z (Fig. 2(a), thus still exhibiting higher levels of TI-turbulence intensity (Fig. 2(c)).
+The velocity spectra, Fig. 3, show the differences between the small-scale turbulence resolved by LES and that measured at the FINO1 for the first hour and the last hour of the period of interest.
+There is a good match between LES and observation data before the drop-off in resolved content by LES.
+The drop-off in energy for the LES occurs between 0.1 and 0.2 Hz, a result of its inability to capture such frequencies due to grid size limitations and mean wind speeds over the interval.
+The energy content of the LES is slightly higher than the content of the observation data set for the last hour of the period at the low-frequency range, possibly a result of a delay of the LES turbulence to react to the slight ramp-down event that started at 04Z (Fig. 2(a), thus still exhibiting higher levels of turbulence intensity (Fig. 2(c)).
 The velocity spectra are obtained using Welch's algorithm with an overlapping (50%) 15-min Hamming window.
 No significant differences were observed by using a Hann window.

-Figure 7.
 Comparison of power spectra of the three turbulence components (a,d) u, (b,e) v, and (c,f) w for the first hour (top row), and the last hour (bottom row) of the period of interest using 15-min Hamming windows.